 San serif fonts are simple and clear.
-They are perfect choice to express softness.
-For this reason most of the headlines are in san serif.
+They are the perfect choice to express softness.
+For this reason, most of the headlines are in san serif.

 Typefaces come with different personalities and graphic designers must be aware of this fact while creating a logo design.
-Right business message can only be conveyed through right personality of a typeface.
+The right business message can only be conveyed through the right personality of a typeface.
 For instance, you cannot use comic sans in a corporate logo design.

 Looking for Customized, On time, Business Logos?
 Launch a Logo Design Contest today.
 Choose from 100+ designs.
 Take your pick!
 We offer a full 100% money back guarantee!
 Finally, a risk-free way of getting a customized design.